OpenDreamKit/OpenDreamKit.github.io/_posts/2019-10-24-MicromagneticsWithUbermag.md

 By running his micromagnetic study inside the Jupyter notebook, Tom achieved the following:

-* He can easily set up his simulation using the Python-based domain
+* He can easily set up his simulation using the Python-based domain specific langauge
-* specific langauge He can use all the benefits of Python in running
-* his simulations, such as running multiple simulations over large
+* He can use all the benefits of Python in running his simulations, such as running multiple simulations over large parameter spaces.
-* paraneter spaces.
-He can easily access the resulting data and
+* He can easily access the resulting data and analyse them
-* analyse them He can visualise the data using both static and
+* He can visualise the data using both static and interactive plots (k3d)
-* interactive plots (k3d) He can easily share his entire workflow as a
-* single Jupyter notebook
+* He can easily share his entire workflow as a single Jupyter notebook

 ## What’s new since OpenDreamKit started